nystudio107/craft-routemap/docs/docs/index.md

 ]
 ```

-The controller API endpoint supports an optional `criteria` parameter that lets you pass in an array of `ElementQuery` criteria key/value pairs to be used to refine the Entries selected.
+The controller API endpoint supports an optional `criteria` parameter that lets you pass in an array of `ElementQuery` criteria key-value pairs to be used to refine the Entries selected.

-For instance, if you wanted just the most recent 5 Elements of the type `\craft\elements\Asset`, you'd use the controller API endpoint `/actions/route-map/routes/get-element-urls?elementType=\craft\elements\Asset&criteria[limit]=5`:
+For instance, if you wanted just the most recent 5 Elements of the type `\craft\elements\Asset`, you’d use the controller API endpoint `/actions/route-map/routes/get-element-urls?elementType=\craft\elements\Asset&criteria[limit]=5`:

 ```json
 [